ChorusOne/solido/README.md

 ## Building

-The on-chain program and `solido` utility are written in Rust.
+The on-chain programs and `solido` utility are written in Rust.
 To build them, you need:

  * An x86_64 Linux machine.
 Mac should work too, but for reproducibility we